This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 This makes getting around easy and allows you to explore the city at your leisure.
 The Baroque Cathedral is worth checking out as it offers a panoramic view of the city.
 While you can also get excellent views from Torre Tavira, which was an 18th-century lookout tower.

-Cadiz is a lesser-known place to travel to in Spain, but it’s an intriguing nonetheless and somewhere you should visit during your time in Spain!
+Cadiz is a lesser-known place to travel to in Spain, but it’s intriguing nonetheless and somewhere you should visit during your time in Spain!

 If you’re interested in history, Burgos is one of the best cities in Spain to visit.
 It was the historic capital of Castille-Leon and has several interesting buildings and monuments to check out.